Double Chocolate Chip Cookies

 To bake: remove the dough from the freezer.
 Pre-heat the oven to 350ºF.
 Bake for 10-13 minutes.
 Frozen cookies may need to bake for 1-2 minutes longer.

-How to Make Gluten Free Double Chocolate Chip Cookies
+How to Make Gluten Free Chocolate Chocolate Chip Cookies

 I have made these cookies multiple times with King Arthur’s Gluten Free Measure for Measure Flour with great success.